Basis Technology

 BasisTech is a software company specializing in applying artificial intelligence techniques to understanding documents and unstructured data written in different languages.
-It has headquarters in Somerville, Massachusetts and offices in San Francisco, Washington, D.C., London, Tel Aviv, and Tokyo.
-Its legal name is Basis Technology Corp.
+It has headquarters in Somerville, Massachusetts with a subsidiary office in Tokyo.
+Its legal name is BasisTech LLC.

 The company was founded in 1995 by graduates of the Massachusetts Institute of Technology to use artificial intelligence techniques for natural language processing to help computer systems understand written human language.
 Its software focuses on analyzing freeform text so that applications can do a better job understanding the meaning of the words.
 For example, their software can identify tokens, part-of-speech, and lemmas.
-The tools can also identify different forms of names and phrases.
-The name of someone, say Albert P. Jones for instance, can appear in many different ways.
-Some texts will call him "Al Jones", others "Mr. Jones" and others "Albert Paul Jons".

 Their software also performs entity extraction, that is finding words which refer to people, places, and organizations from text for uses such as due diligence, intelligence and metadata tagging.